 So what?
 You asked.
 It means you get a excellent complexity developed overtime.

 Also, There is no funny barnyard note.
 The resin from these wood chips is good enough so there is no need to soak (a process to improve yielding).
 It means you get an authentic smell of oud

 The distilling apparatus is custom-made out of copper which offers a distinctive smell.
 Some experts said it adds extra favour.

 The distiller: local Malaysian distiller Ibnu Sultan who has ten years of experience.

 He knows what he is doing, and he uses "slow cook low heat" technique to achieve excellency.
 The temperature is set just right so it does not burn the wood which sometimes creating burning bitterness note.

 Overall, strong vanillic sweet impression and a hint of spiciness.
 Insanely good

 For sure, this oil is not for everyone; this is not the ordinary oil.
 It is for serious oud collectors.
 If you want to give your nose a special treat, then keep reading

 For this special pre-order

-Actually, there was no soaking, we submerged the pulverised woodchip into water and start distilling.
+There was no soaking, we submerged the pulverised woodchip into the water and started distilling.

 30ml was sold, and this number is counting down.